AdrianJunge/website/app/assets/ctf/writeups/sekaictf/Fancy Web.md

 }
 ```

-We have full control over the `$patterns` as we can set it ourself in the serialized payload.
+We have full control over the `$patterns` as we can set them ourselves as an attribute of the class in the serialized payload.
 If you didn't know yet if you got control over any **PHP** `include` or `require` as an attacker, you just got RCE.
-For exploitation you can make use of a [public repository](https://github.com/synacktiv/php_filter_chain_generator/) which allows you to generate a ready to use payload.
+For exploitation, you can make use of [this public repository](https://github.com/synacktiv/php_filter_chain_generator/) which allows you to generate a ready-to-use payload.
 You can read for some further explanation [this article](https://www.synacktiv.com/publications/php-filters-chain-what-is-it-and-how-to-use-it).
-Basically it uses the `php://filter` stream wrapper to apply a chain of built-in stream filters (for example `convert.base64-encode` and `convert.iconv.*`) to transform the bytes returned by an included resource so that, after the filters run, the output begins with a valid `<?php` tag and the payload is executed — all without even uploading a file.
-By composing encoding and base64 encode/decode steps the chains can craft or hide the exact byte sequence needed and thus helping evade naive input filters.
+Basically it uses the `php://filter` stream wrapper to apply a chain of built-in stream filters, for example `convert.base64-encode` and `convert.iconv.*`, to transform the bytes returned by an included resource.
+After the filters run, the output begins with a valid `<?php` tag and the payload is executed — all without even uploading a file.
+By composing encoding and base64 encode/decode steps, the chains can craft or hide the exact byte sequence needed and thus helping evade naive input filters.
 So this is perfect to bypass the filtering in the `resetSecurityProperties` method of `SecureTableGenerator`.

-So now that we got our source, `WP_HTML_Tag_Processor` with the `__toString` method we will trigger via the `SecureTableGenerator` due to the `in_array` operations, and our sink, `WP_Block_Patterns_Registry` obtaining RCE due to the triggered `include`, we can now connect both end to get a full POP chain.
+So now that we have our source, `WP_HTML_Tag_Processor` with the `__toString` method, which we can trigger via the `SecureTableGenerator` due to the `in_array` operations, and our sink, `WP_Block_Patterns_Registry`, obtaining RCE due to the controlled **PHP** `include` call, we can now connect both ends to get a full POP chain.

 # 4.3.
 Connecting the ends<a id="connecting the ends"></a>
 The [article](https://wpscan.com/blog/finding-a-rce-gadget-chain-in-wordpress-core/) describes an interesting technique to pivot from one class to another by leveraging classes that implement the `ArrayAccess` class.
-If a class implements it, it will behave similar to a casual array but implementing its own functionality e.g. for index accesses.
-The [blog](https://wpscan.com/blog/finding-a-rce-gadget-chain-in-wordpress-core/) uses the `WP_Block_List` class and this is the same we are also looking for.
-Starting with our source `WP_HTML_Tag_Processor` within the `__toString` method we go over to the `get_updated_html` method which will eventually call `class_name_updates_to_attributes_updates`.
-This method got an interesting if case handling `$this->attributes` as an array which is exactly what we are looking for:
+If a class implements it, it will behave similarly to a normal array but by implementing its own functionality, e.g., for index accesses.
+The [blog](https://wpscan.com/blog/finding-a-rce-gadget-chain-in-wordpress-core/) uses the `WP_Block_List` class, and this is the same we are also looking for.
+Starting with our source `WP_HTML_Tag_Processor` within the `__toString` method, we go over to the `get_updated_html` method, which will eventually call `class_name_updates_to_attributes_updates`.
+This method got an interesting case handling `$this->attributes` as an array, which is exactly what we are looking for:

 ```php
 if ( false === $existing_class && isset( $this->attributes['class'] ) ) {